Using gene technology in human health

 - medicines made from GMOs – for example, using genetically modified (GM) bacteria to produce insulin

-- GMOs used as medicines – for example, Gardasil vaccine to prevent human papillomavirus, and the mRNA COVID-19 vaccines (Comirnaty (Pfizer) and Spikevax (Moderna)).
+- GMOs used as medicines – for example, a vaccine to prevent human papillomavirus, and some mRNA COVID-19 vaccines.

 Scientists are also researching the development of GM plants that can produce edible vaccines – where the body absorbs the vaccine when the food is eaten.
 The advantages of these include not needing: